-There are a lot of rules to maintain and its hard to think about those with the business logic implementation.
-And nobody can maintain all of them in their first try to write a function.
+There are a lot of rules to maintain and it’s hard to think about those with the business logic implementation.
+Nobody can get everything right their first try.
 Functions are like writing a story.
-There is a first draft, second draft ... nth draft and finally the Final Version.
-So don't be afraid to write messy long functions.
-When it works (pass all tests), refine it, refactor it until it sounds like a Harry Potter book.
+There is a first draft, second draft … nth draft and finally the Final Version.
+So don’t be afraid to write messy, long functions.
+When it works (meaning it passes all tests), refine it, and refactor it until it sounds like a Harry Potter book.

 Feel free to post any Comments or Suggestions.